cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 </aside>
 The key advantage of using DP is that it is fast.
 There are two key attributes that a problem must have in order for DP to be applicable: [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure) and [overlapping sub-problems](https://en.wikipedia.org/wiki/Overlapping_subproblems).
-In this post, I'll rely on a set of classical DP problems to explain the two basic solution strategies: [memoization](https://en.wikipedia.org/wiki/Memoization) and tabulation.
+In this post, I'll rely on a set of representative DP problems to perform the two basic solution strategies: [memoization](https://en.wikipedia.org/wiki/Memoization) and tabulation.
 These problems are presented and explained by Alvin Zablan, in [this](https://www.youtube.com/watch?v=oBt53YbR9Kk&t=4700s) excellent video that he prepared for [freeCodeCamp.org](https://www.freecodecamp.org).
 I have written my own solutions to the problems in Java.